 Below are sample presentations.
 If you have a special topic you’d like Aimee to address, let her know.
 She would be happy to hear from you.

-Growing Up with Little Gray (suggested for pre-K to Grade One)
+(suggested for pre-K to Grade One)

 Drawing on the book Mama’s Day with Little Gray, this active presentation will have children singing and moving.
 Together, we will explore themes of growing up and sharing special memories with loved ones.
 Suggested activities can extend the fun of the author visit as the children respond creatively to the experience.

-Growing a Story (suggested for Grades One to Five)
+(suggested for Grades One to Five)

 Working with the metaphor of a story as a plant, this presentation explores the creative process.
-Children will learn the stories behind Aimee’s books, see her work in various stages, and gain a sneek peek into the publishing industry.
+Children will learn the stories behind Aimee’s books, see her work in various stages, and gain a sneak peek into the publishing industry.
 Most of all, they will find encouragement to value their own writing processes.

-Seeds, Sparks, and Story Structure (suggested for Grades Six to Eight)
+(suggested for Grades Six to Eight)

 “But I don’t know what to write!”
 If only teachers had a nickel for every time we heard this complaint.
 This interactive workshop explores how to find inspiration and make our stories work.
 Your students may be so invigorated that you will want to try out some of the strategies together after the school visit!

-Winning Words (suggested for Grades Nine and up)
+(suggested for Grades Nine and up)

 In a world of too many words, a well-crafted message wins the attention of its intended audience.
 It grabs us by the collar.
 It woos us with its authentic voice.